carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 outputs:
   qc_html:
     type: File
-	outputSource: fastqc/html_file
+	outputSource: quality_control/html_file
 ~~~
 {: .language-yaml}

 Each output in the `outputs` field needs its own name.
 In this example the output is called `qc_html`.
 Inside `qc_html` the type of output is defined.
-The output of the `fastqc` step is a file, so the `qc_html` type is `File`.
+The output of the `quality_control` step is a file, so the `qc_html` type is `File`.
-The `outputSource` field refers to where the output is located, in this example it came from the step `fastqc` and it is called `html_file`.
+The `outputSource` field refers to where the output is located, in this example it came from the step `quality_control` and it is called `html_file`.

 When you want to run this workflow, you need to provide a file with the inputs the workflow needs.
 This file is similar to the `hello_world.yml` file in the previous section.
 The input file is called `workflow_input.yml`

 __workflow_input.yml__
 ~~~
-fastq:
+fastq_file:
   class: File
   location: rnaseq/raw_fastq/Mov10_oe_1.subset.fq
   format: http://edamontology.org/format_1930
 ~~~
 {: .language-yaml}

 In the input file the values for the inputs that are declared in the `inputs` section of the workflow are provided.
-The workflow takes `fastq` as an input parameter.
+The workflow takes `fastq_file` as an input parameter.
 When setting inputs, the class of the object needs to be defined, for example `class: File` or `class: Directory`.
 The `location` field contains the location of the input file.
 The last line is needed in this example to provide a format for the fastq file.